Javid912/bookstore-data-warehouse-project/data-stack/airflow/readme.md

 Run on your terminal: docker-compose up -d

-Using Airflow is quite memory intensive so we deciced to consider it as an advance topic and if time allows, it will be integrated as an orchestrator,
+Using Airflow is quite memory intensive so we deciced to consider it as an advance topic and if time allows, it will be integrated as an orchestrator.
+DBT is goning to be installed in Airflow container (executor) and there is an Aiflow connector for interacting with Airbyte.

 For more infor: